-Vacation Time: An employee may use vacation time for rest and relaxation, vacations, personal business, or emergencies.
-Employees and the Library District Director are mutually responsible for planning and scheduling the use of employees' vacation time throughout the leave year.
-Employees shall request vacation leave in writing 2 week notice, and the Library District Director shall provide timely written responses to employees' requests
+Vacation Time: Employees and the Library District Director are mutually responsible for planning and scheduling the use of employees' vacation time throughout the leave year.
+Employees shall request vacation leave in writing 2 weeks in advance, and the Library District Director shall provide timely written responses to employees' requests.